theplant/cldr/README.md

 }
 ```

-If you don't like hand-importing locales, you can import `github.com/theplant/cldr/resources/locales`, which import all available locales in cldr pacakge.
+If you don't like hand-importing locales, you can import `github.com/theplant/cldr/resources/locales`, which import all available locales in the cldr package.

-More API could be found [here](https://godoc.org/github.com/theplant/cldr).
+More API details can be found [here](https://godoc.org/github.com/theplant/cldr).

 # How to add locales